computablelabs/compspec/TopLevelSpec.md

 #### Listings  [v0.2]

-A market holds a set of listings.
+A market holds a set of `Listings`.
 Each listing corresponds to an element of the `Market` which is held off-chain in some (possibly multiple) `Backend` systems.
 Newcomers to the market can call `Market.apply()` to apply to have their listing added to the market.
 A listing consists of an off-chain datapoint (or datapoints) and an on-chain listing structure.
+(We haven't defined "datapoint" here yet.)
 We reproduce the fields of the on-chain listing structure below.

 ```
 struct Listing {
   bytes32 dataHash; // Hash of the off-chain data-point this listing corresponds to
-  uint applicationExpiry; // Expiration date of apply stage
+  uint voteBy; // Date by which this listing must be voted on
   bool listed; // a 'listing' if true
   address owner; // owns the listing
-  uint supply; // Number of tokens in the listing (both deposited and minted).
+  uint challengeStake; // Number of tokens in the listing (both deposited and minted).
   uint challenge; // corresponts to a poll id in Voting if present
-  string data; // A pointer to the actual data this listing represents (or possibly some small data primitive)
   uint minted; // Number of Market tokens that have been minted for this listing.
 }
 ```

+Let's take a minute to walk through the fields of this struct to explain how the `Listing` works.
+The `Listing` is an on-chain record of a chunk of off-chain data.
+The `dataHash` is the hash of the set of off-chain data that this listing corresponds to.
+For our purposes, this off-chain data is simply an arbitrary blob (a bytestring of arbitrary length) that is hashed down to a single `bytes32` value.

+The `voteBy` field specifies when this listing must be voted upon by the council for this market.

+The `listed` boolean field specifies whether this listing is officially listed or not in this given market.
+The `owner` field is the market participant who owns this listing.
+If this owner has converted to investor class, ownership of the listing will be transferred to the market itself and the `address` in this field will be the market address.

+The `challengeStake` field is the number of `MarketToken` that the listing proposer is willing to stake to see this listing listed in the `Market`.
+This must exceed the `minDeposit` that is demanded by the `Parameterizer` tied to this market.
+The purpose of this stake is to reward challengers who remove useless listings from a given market.

+The `challenge` field tracks if there's an active challenge to this `Listing` at present. `minted` tracks how many new `MarketToken` have been minted for this `Listing`.
+Note that this field is only nonzero for `Listings` which have successfully been listed.

+Let's pause here and say a few words about the has function used to generate `dataHash`.
+It's important that this hash function be a cryptographic hash function which is collision resistant.
+This means that given `dataHash`, it isn't feasible to spoof a fake datapoint that has the same hash.
+This means that `dataHash` can be treated as a unique identifier of the datapoint.

+TODO: Specify the exact hash-function used for `dataHash`

 ![alt text][maker_flow]

 [maker_flow]: Maker_Flow.png "Listing flow through data market"

+##### What is a datapoint?

+We haven't clearly specified what a "datapoint" is in the preceding material.
+Part of the challenge is that a "datapoint" will mean different things for different markets.
+A record in an off-chain SQL database is very different from an image file for a deep learning backend.
+For this reason, we say that the "datapoint" tied to a listing is simply an arbitrary bytestring.
+This bytestring may correspond to multiple "logical datapoints".
+For example, the bytestring may correspond to 10 SQL rows or to 50 images.
+This batching might be crucial for efficiency, since the transaction rate of Ethereum is not yet sufficient to do bulk uploads of datasets otherwise.

 ##### Applying